DataCurationNetwork/data-primers/SPSS Data Curation Primer/SPSS-data-curation-primer.md

   - Dataverse

     - Supports ingest of tabular data via SPSS (.sav or .por), STATA, R, CSV, and Excel files.

+# Documentation of Curation Process
+Details of any kind of "data cleaning" performed by curators (e.g., JSON file exported from OpenRefine).
+Notes on changes made between versions or file formats (e.g., converting .sav file to .por file), including which software was used for the conversion.

 # FAIR Principles & SPSS